 "Always dream and shoot higher than you know you can do.
 Don’t bother just to be better than your contemporaries or predecessors.
 Try to be better than yourself" - William Faulkner.

 Handing over the Flying Solo editor baton to Lucinda Lions while I’m on maternity leave has been a painless process.
-All I can say is – thank goodness for systems.
+All I can say is – thank goodness for business systems.
 Read more8

 Success can be wonderful, but it’s costly and not always pretty.
 Read more17